Mesothelioma and Asbestos Illnesses

 Spouses and children of asbestos-exposed workers continue to be diagnosed with mesothelioma and other asbestos-related illnesses because of this second-hand exposure, and they are as entitled to compensation as the workers who were exposed to asbestos in their workplace.
 We have filed, battled and won such claims from the early 1980’s up to the present.

 If you or a loved one have been exposed to asbestos and have experienced any of these symptoms or illnesses, you could be eligible to file a claim.
-Schedule a free consultation or phone a member of the Wilentz team today.
+Schedule a free consultation or phone a Wilentz asbestos attorney today.

 Asbestos is found in thousands of commercial materials used for construction and building, transportation, foundries, and industry.
 The widespread use of asbestos has put hundreds of thousands of workers at risk of being exposed to it.
 These workers are likely to eventually suffer from asbestos-related diseases, and their family members are at risk of suffering from these diseases, too, due to household contact.